We Make Tooth Extractions Easy on Our Patients

 - Drink anything through a straw.

-- Directly brush the site of the tooth extraction.
+- Directly brush the site of the extraction.

 - Smoke.